BANK CREDIT CARD APPLICATION RULES

 • Capital One limits you to holding one charge card at a time.
 Charge cards are cards that must be paid in full each month like the Capital One Venture X Business card

-• Capital One has generous referral bonuses but they come with limits.
+• Capital One has generous referral bonus offers but they come with limits.
 If you’re in Player Two mode keep in mind that if you refer your P2 for a Venture Rewards and they already have a Capital One card, you will NOT receive a referral bonus.

 • Capital One is very sensitive to multiple inquiries.
 That’s why I recommend getting a Venture card as your second or third card.